jcadima/Laravel-Project-mgmt/readme.md

 127.0.0.1  laraproject.dev
 ```

-4) open your vhosts file to create a [Virtual host](http://juancadima.com/creating-a-virtual-host-in-xampp-linux/) for this new entry, depending on your system your *httpd-vhosts.conf* might be located in one of the following:
+4) open your vhosts file to create a [Virtual host](http://juancadima.com/creating-a-virtual-host-in-xampp-linux/) for this new entry, depending on your system your **httpd-vhosts.conf** might be located in one of the following:

 ```
-sudo vim /opt/lampp/etc/httpd.conf
-sudo vim /Applications/XAMPP/xamppfiles/etc/extra/httpd-vhosts.conf
+sudo vim /opt/lampp/etc/httpd.conf  OR sudo vim /Applications/XAMPP/xamppfiles/etc/extra/httpd-vhosts.conf
 ```